YiLimath/YiLimath.github.io/_posts/2024-08-27-blog-post-2-Birational-ExistenceMinimalModelCanonicalModel.md

 (3) Part III: We will study the minimal model, good minimal model, canonical model and canonical ring under birational morphism (map),

-(4) Part IV: We will study the relation between minimal model and the stable base locus, restricted base locus, augemented base locus (this will be a very interesting topic),
+(4) Part IV: We will study the what will be contracted by the MMP.

 (5) Part V: We will study the minimal model, good minimal model, canonical model in family.